 Strawberry Flavour Lances

-These have got to be the most satisfying, yet cheap fizzy strawberries gummy sweets that I’ve ever tried, AND they’re cruelty-free!
+These have got to be the most satisfying, yet cheap fizzy vegan gummy sweets that I’ve ever tried, AND they’re cruelty-free!

 They’re literally like 40p at Tesco; one of my essentials when chopping for movie snacks.